snehanainani77-hub/Revenew_Analysis/README.md

 The extracted data was exported to Microsoft Excel for further analysis and visualization.

+The Excel dashboard analyzes:

+- Revenue by year
+- Revenue by month
+- Revenue by state
+- Revenue by store
+- Revenue by brand
+- Revenue by category
+- Top 10 customers
+- Revenue by sales representative

 The Excel dashboard was created to analyze sales performance and present key insights using charts and interactive elements.

 ![Revenue Analysis Dashboard](Dashboard.png)

 ## Tableau Dashboard

-A Tableau dashboard was also created to visualize the BikeStores sales data.
+A Tableau dashboard was created to provide interactive visualizations of BikeStores sales performance.

-The dashboard provides an interactive view of sales performance and helps analyze data across different categories, products, locations, stores, and sales representatives.
+The dashboard analyzes revenue across:

+- Time periods
+- States
+- Stores
+- Product brands
+- Product categories
+- Customers
+- Sales representatives

 ## Project Workflow